bennyz/bennyz.github.io/content/providing-container-images-to-firecracker-with-nbdkit.md

 mkdir -p bin dev etc home mnt proc sys tmp usr
 ```

-Now I have the basic layout of the initrd, and I need to create the init script the will be actually run:
+Now I have the basic layout of the initrd, and I need to create the `init` script that will be executed to load the real root filesystem:

 ```shell
 pushd /tmp/initrd